Get insider access

 JBL Live Free NC+ TWS True Wireless

 The JBL Tune 130NC TWS Truly Wireless are more versatile headphones than the JBL Live Free NC+ TWS True Wireless.
 While both are comfortable, well-built, and have a neutral sound, the Tune 130NC have active noise cancelling and can block out more background noise.
-They also have a better overall microphone performance and a longer continuous battery life.
+They also have better microphone performance and a longer continuous battery life.
 However, the Live Free NC+ have a more stable fit.

 Apple AirPods Pro Truly Wireless

 The Apple AirPods Pro Truly Wireless are better in-ears than the JBL 130NC TWS Truly Wireless.
 While both headphones are comfortable, the Apple are better-built, have a better noise isolation performance, and have an H1 chip for seamless pairing with your other Apple devices.
 However, the JBL have a more neutral and customizable sound profile.
-Their continuous battery life is longer, too.
+Their continuous battery life is longer too.

 JBL Vibe 100TWS True Wireless